MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

 5. And done.
 The codespace will initialize itself by building the container based on the provided Dockerfile and start the services based on the `docker-compose.yml` file.

 ## Prerequisites
+0. Clone this Repo if not so already.
 1. <mark>Create an Oracle account for access to the Oracle Image Registry (needed for access to Oracle Docker Images)</mark>
 	- [Oracle Image/Container Registry](https://container-registry.oracle.com/ords/f?p=113:10)